nuejs/nue/packages/nuejs.org/blog/status-update-01/index.md

 ---

 The goal of Nue is to be the [perfect web framework](/blog/perfect-web-framework/) for UX developers and design-led organizations.
-We're not there yet, but here's how we keep the dream alive
+We're not there yet, but here's how we keep the dream alive:

 [image]
   small: /img/designers-vs-engineers.png
   large: /img/designers-vs-engineers-big.png
-  caption:  "[The Great Divide](//css-tricks.com/the-great-divide/): UX developers are design-oriented and JS engineers are technology-oriented"
+  caption: "[The Great Divide](//css-tricks.com/the-great-divide/): UX developers are design-oriented, and JS engineers are technology-oriented"

 ## For the love ❤️ of web standards

 Today, there is an unexpected resistance towards vanilla JS and CSS.
 Nue is an attempt to bring people closer to web standards by showcasing the obvious benefits:

 #### October 2, 2023 [Rethinking reactivity](/blog/rethinking-reactivity/)

 [Nue JS](//github.com/nuejs/nue/tree/master/packages/nuejs) is a small micro-library for building user interfaces.
 While still buggy and in early beta, it showcases the value of separation of concerns and an HTML-first approach.
 That is: Your code becomes easier to read.